pluralsight/guides/draft/ruby-ruby-on-rails/build-a-futurama-quote-bot-with-twilio-mms-morbotron-and-ruby/article.md

 end
 scheduler.join
 ```
 `rufus-scheduler` allows you to set how often a method runs in a very intuitive way.
-The schedule will run inside a `while` loop that will continue looping indefinitely.
-Our app will now behave according to the schedule, which means that `send_MMS` will be called **every day at 12:00 p.m.** indefinitely or until you exit the app.
+Our app will now behave according to the scheduler, which means that `send_MMS` will be called **once every 24 hours** indefinitely or until you exit the app.

 # Testing Our App
 For the purpose of testing the application, it's a good idea to change the schedule we added above to run more frequently.
-For example, ```schedule.every(30).seconds.do(send_MMS)``` would call the `send_MMS` method every 30 seconds.
-(This way you won't need to wait until noon to know if your application is working.)
+For example, ```scheduler.every '30s' do``` would call the `send_MMS` method every 30 seconds.
+(This way you won't need to wait 24 hours to know if your application is working.)

-After you've changed that, make sure you save `frinkiac.py`.
+After you've changed that, make sure you save `morbotron.rb`.
 Go back to your terminal and run the following command:

 ```
-$ python frinkiac.py
+$ ruby morbotron.rb
 ```
 **Your terminal will look like its frozen, but that's because your app is running.** After 30 seconds, you should see a line printed to your terminal that says `Message sent!`.
 See the "Optional Steps" section for instructions on running your program as a background process.